qemu/qemu/docs/system/i386/sgx.rst

 ~~~~~

 Due to its myriad dependencies, SGX is currently not listed as supported
-in any of Qemu's built-in CPU configuration.
+in any of QEMU's built-in CPU configuration.
 To expose SGX (and SGX Launch
 Control) to a guest, you must either use ``-cpu host`` to pass-through the
 host CPU model, or explicitly enable SGX when using a built-in CPU model,
 e.g. via ``-cpu <model>,+sgx`` or ``-cpu <model>,+sgx,+sgxlc``.